 What medieval city could compare to the magnificence of King’s Landing?

 Well, there’s an obvious candidate whose walls withstood every invasion force for 800 years.
 Behind those walls lay a city of golden domes, fine palaces and highly profitable trading.
 Its rulers were cynical, calculating and thoroughly devious manipulators with a taste for ornate court ritual and brilliant ostentation.
-Yes, step forward Constantinople – capital of the Byzantine empire!
+Yes, step forward Constantinople (pictured at its height above) – capital of the Byzantine empire!

 But on reflection, King’s Landing doesn’t fit the bill for me.
 That description of Constantinople is far better suited to the rich, vain and duplicitous Qarth – known as the “Queen of Cities”.
 That was the sort of epithet attached to great Constantinople.
 The two cities were situated on trade routes and populated by merchants who use mercenaries to fight their battles.
 Their power was in some ways illusory and once the illusion was shattered, their end came quickly.